Can Stem Cell studies help patients with Multiple Sclerosis?

 StemGenex is studying potential ways to directly target the conditions and complications themselves.
 These studies consist of multiple ways to deliver the highest amount of activated stem cells to the areas patients need them most.
 When stem cells are studied through StemGenex, as potential therapy for Multiple Sclerosis, there are multiple ways they can be administered:

-- Full body IV – directed into the vein
+- Full body IV – directed into the vein, saturating the entire body

 - Intra Nasal – administration to access a highly vascular pathway of the nose to encourage more stem cells to travel past the blood brain barrier